Now Accepting Applications!

 - United States citizen

-- Graduated from U.S. high school
+- Will graduate from U.S. high school

 - Strong interest in Japan and the Japanese language